spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-feature-integration.md

 ![Merchant Portal login](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Feature+Integration+Guides/Marketplace/Merchant+Portal+feature+integration/mp-login.png)

 After login, you should be redirected to the Dashboard.
-The Sidebar contents will depend on installed features and configuration.
+The contents of the Sidebar will depend on the  installed features and their configuration.

 ![Merchant Portal dashboard](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Feature+Integration+Guides/Marketplace/Merchant+Portal+feature+integration/mp-dashboard.png)